What Is Glycemic Control?

 Long-Term Follow-Up

-Continuous monitoring of HbA1c (quarterly to semi-annually), renal function, lipid profile.
-Reevaluation of targets in older or comorbid patients.
-Maintenance of lifestyle and pharmacologic treatment.
+Continuous monitoring of HbA1c (quarterly to semi-annually), renal function, and lipid profile.
+Reevaluate targets in older or comorbid patients.
+Maintain lifestyle and pharmacologic treatment.

 Myths and Facts